 - Subtitle format (SRT, VOBSUB, PGS, etc.)

+And there can be individual properties within each of those.
 The combination of these things make up the "format" of your media and will determine how it can be played back.
-It will be used when decisions are made as to whether content should be Direct Played, Direct Streamed, or transcoded to your Plex App when playing content.
+It will be used when decisions are made as to whether content should be Direct Played, Direct Streamed, or transcoded to your Plex app when playing content.

 In order to get an idea about what sort of media you have, you'll need to be able to examine this information.

 The two common methods to examine the details of your media are either using the Plex Web App or using the "MediaInfo" application.
 In many cases, they'll complement each other.

 If you have your Plex Media Server installed and have your content already scanned into your library, you can use the Plex Web App to access media information.

 First, browse to the details for the library item in which you're interested.
 Then use the top action bar to access the Get Info action.
 (You can also access the action from the ... context menu on posters in the library or discover pages.

 The Media Info window provides details about your media.
 At the top, the path and filename for your content is listed.
 Below that, you'll see "Media" and "Part", which provide some overall information.
 On the right side is "Video", which contains details about the video stream within the file.